kuzGo/kuzco/TESTING.md

 1. When the company logo is clicked it will bring the user to the home/landing page regardless of what page the user visits.
 2. The Home button will change the text color to `#45777a` when hovered over.
 When clicked it will bring the user to the homepage.
-3. ALL WATCHES button when clicked will present a nuber of options for the user to select and sort the items:
+3. ALL WATCHES button when clicked will present a number of options for the user to select and sort the items:
       * By Price
       * By SKU Number
       * By Rating